-It is very common for women to be taking combined hormonal contraceptives, like the pill, vaginal ring and the patch.
-Although their effect on weight is debated, there is some evidence that shows combined hormonal contraceptives may contribute to weight gain in some women by causing fluid retention and increasing storage of body fat.
-However, weight gain and weight loss are both noted as side-effects of hormonal birth control, and not all women are effected.
+It is very common for women to be taking combined hormonal contraceptives, like the pill, vaginal ring, and patch.
+Although their effect on weight is debated, there is some evidence that shows combined hormonal contraceptives may contribute to weight gain in some women by causing fluid retention and increasing the storage of body fat.
+However, weight gain and weight loss are both noted as side effects of hormonal birth control, and not all women are affected.
 Nonetheless, if a woman is using hormonal contraceptives and is struggling to lose weight, this should be explored as a possible contributing factor.

-Female hormones are much more complicated than male hormones!
-The cyclical changes of LH, FSH, estrogen, and progesterone throughout a woman’s cycle impact her caloric intake, cravings, exercise performance and ability to build lean muscle mass.
+FLUCTUATIONS IN THE MENSTRUAL CYCLEFemale hormones are much more complicated than male hormones!
+The cyclical changes of LH, FSH, estrogen, and progesterone throughout a woman’s cycle impact her caloric intake, cravings, exercise performance, and ability to build lean muscle mass.
 It has been found that in the second half of a woman’s cycle, her luteal phase, women are more likely to have dysregulated eating habits, with an increase in binge-like episodes and greater cravings for sweet foods.
-Fluid retention that also can occur at times in the menstrual cycle can create the illusion that a woman is carrying excess weight.
+Fluid retention also can occur at times in the menstrual cycle and can create the illusion that a woman is carrying excess weight.